marek-bardonski/waku/waku/README.md

    - `ArduinoOTA`
    - `ArduinoJSON`

-Note: FreeRTOS support is built into the Arduino IDE for the UNO R4 WiFi board.
-No additional installation is required.
+> **Note:** FreeRTOS support is built into the Arduino IDE for the UNO R4 WiFi board.

 ### Installing ArduinoOTA with Extended Timeout
 To enable easy updates, this project is equipped with an OTA system.
 Unfortunatelly, the OTA library is known to be problematic and doesn't work out of the box on any of my computers.